ansible/dci-partner-ansible/docs/overview.md

 * Give Parner Team access to Topics (Red Hat)

   * [DCI Topics](https://www.distributed-ci.io/topics)
-  * For each of the topics, edit and
+  * For each of the appropriate topics, edit and add the new team to the "Topic's teams" list

 * Create Admin user for Partner Team (Red Hat)